w3c/wai-bcase/index.md

 -   voice control, implemented for users with physical impairments, has been more widely adopted as a great convenience by millions of others
--   artificial intelligence advances are based on research originally done to provide visual context to blind users
+-   artificial intelligence advances are based on research originally done to provide visual context to users who are blind
 -   auto-captioning using machine learning has been problematic for the main target population of deaf users and many feel it is still inadequate to meet that need.
 However, work continues and machine learning itself is steadily improving and has found broader applications die to this effort.

 {::nomarkdown}